datatogether/reading_datatogether/README.md

 - Raley, R. (2009).
 Speculative Capital.
 In _Tactical media (Vol. 28)_.
 U of Minnesota Press.
 - Dourish, P. (2017). _The stuff of bits: an essay on the materialities of information_.
 MIT Press.
 (WHOLE SECTIONS ON BGP!!!!!!!!!!!)
 - Anything by Lisa Nakamura? (e.g, Nakamura, L. (2013).
 Glitch racism: Networks as actors within vernacular internet theory.
 Culture Digitally, 10.)
-- Maybe some Fuchs on critical media? which one??!!?!!?!